-Throughout this pregnancy season, the one thing that bothers me the most is the LACK of education regarding childbirth, especially since I was a teacher.
-Maybe you were one of those to watch the infamous baby being born video in high school (I was one of the lucky few that left h.s unscathed), or maybe your knowledge of childbirth is to the extent of movies like “What to Expect when You’re Expecting”( like myself).
-But there are quite a few things that the traumatizing birth video or that hilarious movie don’t share.
+Throughout my pregnancy season, the one thing that bothered me the most was the LACK of education regarding childbirth, especially since I was a teacher.
+Maybe you were one of those to watch the infamous baby being born video in high school (I was one of the lucky few that left H.S unscathed), or maybe your knowledge of childbirth is to the extent of movies like “What to Expect When You’re Expecting”( like mine was).
+But there are quite a few things that the traumatizing birth video or the hilarious movie don’t share.

-2. You will poop– Yea. with all the pushing your doing, (which is described as the same kind of pushing you do when you’re taking a dump) you will poop.
+Yea, with all the pushing your doing, (which is described as the same kind of pushing you do when you’re going to the bathroom) you very well may poop.
 Apparently doctors are used to it and it’s not like a really big #2.
 It’s just a little bit coming out.
-At that point though, so I hear, all you want to do is get the baby out and nothing else matters, and again it’s very common and all in a days work for the nurses and doctor.
+At that point though, all you care about is getting the baby out and nothing else matters.
+Plus, it’s very common and all in a days work for the nurses and doctor.

-Basically, you know you’re about to give birth when you feel like you’re about to die..lol.. just kidding.
-I hear your body will tell you when to push, and if not, then the doctors will, unless it’s a c-section.
+Basically, you know you’re about to give birth when you feel like you’re about to die… just kidding.
+Your body will tell you when to push, and if not, then the doctors will, unless it’s a c-section.

-6. Your wohaa will be broken– There’s something called padsicles.
+There’s something called padsicles.
 Yup, frozen pads with soothing ingredients like witch hazel soaked into them.
-I mean, you just pushed out a 5lb-8lb (maybe it was even a 10 lber) tiny human being from there, so there is definitely going to be some damage.
-Also, can’t forget the possibility of tearing down there.
+I mean, you just pushed out a 5lb-8lb (maybe it was even a 10 lber) tiny human being from there.
+So there is definitely going to be some damage.
+Also, one must not forget the possibility of tearing down there.
 There are different levels of tears as well.
 1st-4th degree.
-So,those padsicles are to help soothe you.
-I hear you bleed for weeks and then there can also be hemorrhoids… so you’re in a lot of pain after.
+So,those padsicles will be your dearest friend.
+You bleed for a couple of weeks and then you can also get hemorrhoids, due to the pushing… so you’re in a lot of pain after.
 Also, no intercourse or working out for at least 6 weeks until you’re healed fully.
 A friend of mine said basically everything gets broken afterwards…lol.
 And that’s pretty much true.
 But such is the plight of birthing new life (thanks, Eve).

-I hope this blog was a tad bit insightful and you were able to learn something that I didn’t know before I started this pregnancy.
-I have a blog stirring up about my own personal journey with coming to terms with my labor and delivery.
+I hope this blog was a tad bit insightful and you were able to learn something that I didn’t know before I became pregnant.
+I wrote about my own personal journey with coming to terms with my labor and delivery.
 The thought of childbirth genuinely scared me, but here I am months later with two beautiful twins.

 Twin Mama Out,